 For me the start was triggered by when my now husband and I first bought our house together and moved all our stuff from two places into one.
-I’d been illustrating books for several years by this point and had accumulated several boxes of books as every time one of my books is published I would get at least one copy.
-When I say every time I mean if one of my books came out as a hardback I’d get a copy, then another one when the paperback came out, then the board book, and then anytime the book is translated into another language, a copy in that language in each format too.
-We had a small hill (no mountains in Surrey!) of books in boxes all over the place.
+I’d been illustrating picture books and doing some illustrations for magazines for several years by this point and had accumulated several boxes of books and magazines as every time one of my books, or any work in a magazine, was published I would get at least one copy.
+When I say every time I mean if one of my books came out as a hardback I’d get a copy, then another one when the paperback came out, then the board book, and then anytime the book was translated into another language, a copy in that language in each format too.
+We had a small hill (no mountains in Surrey!) of books and magazines in boxes all over the place.
 The point is it doesn’t matter when you start to log your work as long as you start at some point!

-I should add here to that if your work is published in magazines then you should be aware of ISSN (International Standard Serial Number) too.
-Similar to an ISBN but used to identify a magazine or a journal.
+I should add here that if your work has been published in magazines then you should be aware of ISSN (International Standard Serial Number) too.
+They are similar to an ISBN but are used to identify a magazine or a journal.
 Magazines usually have the same ISSN for every edition / issue.
 Treat these the same as a book’s ISBN when making a log of all your published work.

 In a nutshell every book published has a unique ISBN, every periodical an ISSN, and these are the most important single items that you should record from either.
 A book and publication log can be as simple as a list of your books and their ISBNs and the ISSNs of periodicals your work has appeared in, no more than that.
 However, over time I feel you will find you need more than that.
 I would recommend as a minimum a table of information including:-